+2 02 337 789 71

 Overnight at Luxor

-Overnight on sleeper train.
+Overnight on a sleeper train.

 Meals: Breakfast, Dinner.

-Sit back and relax, the afternoon and evening are all yours to enjoy and spend as you wish.
+The afternoon and evening are all yours to enjoy and spend as you wish.

-Overnight at hotel in Cairo.
+Overnight at a hotel in Cairo.

 Nile Cruise Dinner:

 Depending on your arrival time, you can add a Nile Dinner Cruise to your schedule – your driver will transfer you to enjoy a 5-star standard or deluxe Nile Cruise.